 Our mission to be sustainable is always evolving as we grow and learn.

-Clothing production and fast fashion is one of the leading causes of pollution on this planet and makes up 10% of all carbon emissions worldwide.
+Clothing production and fast fashion are among the leading causes of pollution on this planet and makeup 10% of all carbon emissions worldwide.
 (That’s more than aviation and shipping combined!)
-The competitive low cost of fast fashion items also contributes heavily to the mistreatment, poor working conditions, and, in some cases, forced slave labor of the very REAL people who are making these clothes.
-But we, as makers and as consumers, can choose to stop participating.
+The competitively low price points of fast fashion items also contribute heavily to the mistreatment, poor working conditions, and, in some cases, forced slave labor of the very REAL people making these clothes.
+But we, as artists, makers, and consumers, can choose to stop participating.

 We want you to feel GOOD about the clothing you buy, and we want to feel GOOD about making it!
 From the planning stages to the delivery of your new piece—and every step in between—we keep the community and the planet at the core of every decision we make.

 We only use vintage, deadstock, and sustainable materials in our clothing.
 Saving textiles from ending up in landfills and giving them new life is our passion.
 Whether that’s an old quilt, tablecloth, or bolt of vintage deadstock, we would rather create from materials that already exist.

 Here in our tiny state of Vermont, it isn’t always possible to find everything needed for the creation of a garment, but making sure we are using USA-made eliminates the necessity of overseas shipping and the pollution associated with it.

 Currently all of our products are made in our Vermont studio with Kat’s own two hands.
 Speaking about sustainability: We are always planning ways to grow our business, and a one-woman show just isn’t sustainable.
 As we plan our next steps, we weigh our options against our values.
 We will not hire more sewists until we can pay them a living wage.
 If we DO decide to get some of our products manufactured, choosing a sustainable company that treats their workers well—both emotionally and financially—will be a must.